wattmatters/ha-sigenergy-aemo-export-control/README.md

 | [EV DC Charger Stop Cooldown Timer](./ev-dc-charger-cooldown/) | Starts a cooldown timer when DC charging stops, preventing other automations from acting before load sensors settle |
 | [Grid Bias Offset Export](./grid-bias-offset-export/) | Applies a small persistent export offset to eliminate metering bias imports the inverter cannot detect |

+Note: there are also two Node Red flows associated with these automations and the code and documentation for these flows are yet to be uploaded.

 ---

 ## Common Requirements